 Most herbicides should be used when the weather is around 70ºF (21ºC).
 You should apply your chosen product just after you’ve mowed the grass.
 You may want to avoid doing further yard work for a few days after that to give the stuff a chance to sink in.
 It’s then customary to wait about two weeks before applying the herbicide again.
 A final treatment about a month later might even be necessary.

-It’s best to apply herbicide in the fall.
-During this time, the ground ivy roots are storing the nutrients that they’ll need to survive the winter so they absorb chemicals more effectively at such times than they otherwise would.
-This helps weaken and kill creeping charlie plants over the winter so they don’t return.
+It’s best to apply herbicide to the mat-like ground cover in the fall.
+During this time, the ground ivy roots are storing the nutrients that they’ll need to survive the winter, so they absorb chemicals more effectively at such times than they otherwise would.
+This helps weaken and kill creeping charlie plants over the winter and prevents more growth as the plant spreads.
 Although ground ivy can be treated in the early spring and summer when it’s in bloom, additional treatments must be applied in order for the process to be successful.
 Even so, applying herbicides may only keep it at bay rather than kill it entirely.

-Another method of keeping ground ivy from taking over is to improve your yard’s soil quality and overall drainage.
+Another method of keeping it from taking over is to improve your yard’s soil quality and overall drainage.
 Keeping your garden neat and well-pruned is important for many reasons, primarily that it encourages airflow and will subsequently help reduce problems such as creeping charlie.
-Of course, mulching your flowerbeds can additionally help keep ground ivy out.
+Of course, mulching your flowerbeds can additionally help keep it out.
 It might even be a good idea to use shade plants as a filler in wooded or moist areas instead of attempting to have a lawn there.
 Growing desirable plants that flourish in damp, shady environments instead will leave little space for problematic weeds.

 Before attempting to use borax as a weed killer, you should be aware that this method is generally discouraged by college agricultural departments.
 However, this treatment does appear on a variety of websites as an effective way to get rid of creeping charlie.